Burrell Creek West FSR For ATV Riding

 Note: As of August 2008, the Ministry of Forests Regulations require all ATV drivers to be at least 16 years of age and have a valid drivers license to ride on Forest Service Roads.
 In addition, the ATV must have valid third-party liability insurance, which is typically around $120 per year.
 The Conservation Officers will issue a $600 ticket if you do not have proof of insurance.

-Overall, Burrell Creek West FSR is the 50th most popular ATV riding trail of all 61 ATV trails in British Columbia.
+Overall, Burrell Creek West FSR is the 51st most popular ATV riding trail of all 61 ATV trails in British Columbia.
+Several of the better atv trails are nearby Burrell Creek West FSR including Gloucester Creek FSR and Gloucester - Union Mine FSR.